 What version of DirectX does 3DMark use?

-Every test in 3DMark uses a DirectX 11 engine.
+Every test in 3DMark except Time Spy uses a DirectX 11 engine.
 We then use a DirectX 11 property called Direct3D feature levels to create tests for specific versions of DirectX compatible hardware.
 Direct3D feature levels allow developers to use a DirectX 11 engine while still supporting existing hardware, from DirectX 9 to DirectX 11, from lightweight tablets to high-end desktops.

 Does 3DMark use DirectX 11.1?